aiven/devportal/docs/products/kafka/howto/enable-oidc.rst

 See also
 --------
-- :doc:`Enable OAuth2/OIDC support for Apache Kafka® REST proxy </docs/products/kafka/karapace/howto/enable-oauth-oidc-kafka-rest-proxy.rst>`
+- Enable OAuth2/OIDC support for Apache Kafka® REST proxy